MichalOpoka/ecfr/cfr/title-23-Highways/chapter-I-Federal-Highway-Administration-Department-Transportation/subchapter-E-Planning-Research/part-420-Planning-Research-Program-Administration/subpart-A-Administration-FHWA-Planning-Research-Funds/section-420.121.md

 ##### § 420.121 What other requirements apply to the administration of FHWA planning and research funds? #####

-(a) *Audits.* Audits of the State DOTs and their subrecipients shall be performed in accordance with OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.2 Audits of for-profit contractors are to be performed in accordance with State DOT or subrecipient contract administration procedures.
+(a) *Audits.* Audits of the State DOTs and their subrecipients shall be performed in accordance with OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+2 Audits of for-profit contractors are to be performed in accordance with State DOT or subrecipient contract administration procedures.

 2 See footnote 1.